 OUR QRNG REALIZATION

 We provide a new quantum random number generator (QRNG) based on the quantum randomness of photon arrival times.
 It promises provable and long term statistical quality, speed as well as affordability.
 Our design creates a new quality in the sense that it offers substantially higher bit rates than previous solutions available to the public.
-This has become possible by exploiting most recent photon timing instrumentation and state-of-the-art data processing in hardware.
+This has become possible by exploiting high resolution photon timing instrumentation and state-of-the-art data processing in hardware.

 In addition to providing high speed (up to 150 Mbits/s over USB), the post-processing algorithm applied to the raw data is based on solid predictions from information theory which guarantee conservation of randomness.
 This allows for the use of the delivered random numbers in unconditionally secure encryption schemes.
 Details of the design are published in APL.
 The generator is now also available as a product from PicoQuant.